Online MPH Programs with No GRE Requirements

-In order to make your journey a little easier, we have provided a list of schools that offer online mph programs with no GRE requirement and with GRE waivers below for you to browse:
+To make your journey a little easier, we have provided a list of schools that offer online MPH programs with no GRE requirement as well as those with GRE waivers:

 Types of Online MPH Program GRE Requirements

-The Graduate Record Examination (GRE) is used by most universities that offer graduate-level programs.
-This examination tests students’ abilities in verbal reasoning, analytical writing, and quantitative reasoning.
-During the examination, students may be expected to exhibit their writing, mathematical, and critical thinking skills.
+The Graduate Record Examination (GRE) is used by most universities that offer graduate-level programs to assess students’ abilities in verbal reasoning, analytical writing, and quantitative reasoning.
 The results of this examination can provide schools with a better idea of where students stand in terms of these standard educational skills.

-The verbal and quantitative portions of the GRE are scored between 130–170 and the analytical writing section is scored between 0 and 6 in half-point increments.
-With verbal scores between 158-170, quantitative scores between 159-170, and the writing score of 4.5-6.0, students will be placed in a highly competitive place in admissions.
+The verbal and quantitative portions of the GRE are scored between 130–170 and the analytical writing section is scored between 0 and 6 in half-point increments, according to the Educational Testing Service’s GRE Guide to the Use of Scores (PDF, 2.3 MB).
+With verbal scores between 158-170, quantitative scores between 159-170, and a writing score of 4.5-6.0, students could be placed in a highly competitive place in admissions.

 1. Universities that require GRE scores with no exceptions.
 These universities often state that students cannot enroll until test scores are received and do not offer substitutions or waivers during the process.

-3. Universities that do not include the GRE requirement within their admissions requirements.
+3. Universities that do not include the GRE requirement as part of their admissions criteria.
 Schools that do not require the GRE may have stricter requirements for undergraduate GPA, work experience, or recommendations.

-Why Consider an Online MPH without GRE Requirement?
+Why consider an online MPH without the GRE requirement?

-Students that are interested in moving quickly into an online MPH program may benefit most from no-GRE online MPH programs for many reasons, such as:
+Students interested in expediting their entry into an online MPH program may benefit from no-GRE online MPH programs, with perks such as:

-• Saving money on prep classes, tutoring, the exam, and transportation
+• Saving money on prep classes, tutoring, and the exam

 PublicHealthDegrees.org has compiled a list of online MPH programs without GRE requirements.
-The listings provide information about the program, if the program is accredited and how long it takes to complete the program.
+The list includes details about the program, such as accreditation and completion time.

 Temple University